zlagpacan/437_OoO/README.md

     - multi.simple.loop_hit.asm purposely targets this weakness.
 The massive performance loss can be easily seen.
 - I treated this project as a learning experience, a design challenge, and a place to experiment
   - I wasn't strictly aiming for performance maximization.
 I more wanted to implement certain architecture features, whether they made sense for performance or not.
   - I made all my microarchitecture desicions based on the higher-level architecture overviews from ECE 565 and ECE 666.
+I challenged myself by figuring out all the unspecified and nitty-gritty details myself, not referring to other existing microarchitecture implementations.
   - I was pleasantly surprised that some of my decisions matched real used methods.
     - notably mis-speculated instruction killing methods, which was not discussed in detail in ECE 565
   - I was not surprised that other decisions of mine were quite silly.